Loss, Hope, and Survival: Stay where you are and then leave

 This is a very sweet and heartwarming book.
 Set during World War 1, it is the story of those left behind when the men of England went off to fight in the war.

 Alfie and his mother are in a bad situation.
-His mom is perennially worried about money and shortages and they are always making do, while Alfie worries about and misses his father terribly.
-After 2 years at war, he stops receiving letters from his father and begins to fear the worst.
-Until a miracle happens and he starts to hope.
+His mom is perennially worried about money and shortages, and they are always making do, while Alfie worries about and misses his father terribly.
+After two years at war, he stops receiving letters from his father and begins to fear the worst—until a miracle happens, and he starts to hope.

-The story as such is a very simple one and written in very simple language.
-The book is aimed at younger children I think.
+The story is very simple and written in very simple language.
+I think the book is aimed at younger children.
 However, while the language is simple, the concepts are not.

-This would be a good book for children who are already familiar with World War 1 and who know about the important events of the war already.
+This would be a good book for children who are already familiar with World War 1 and know about the war’s important events.
 They could then read this book to fill in the gaps in their knowledge and get a more holistic picture of the time.

-A very good book to choose if you are looking for some quality reading material for your child.
-I recommend it highly for children grade 7-8 and above.
+This is a very good book to choose if you are looking for quality reading material for your child.
+I recommend it highly for children in grades 7-8 and above.

-As an adult also, I found this book enjoyable.
-There is enough maturity in the subject matter that even adults can enjoy it.
-And finally, it was a pleasure to read a book about the war era that wasn’t downbeat.
+I also enjoyed this book as an adult.
+The subject matter is mature enough for even adults to enjoy it.
+Finally, it was a pleasure to read a book about the war era that wasn’t downbeat.

 This really is a wonderful little book about the power of love.